Kexin-Wei/cpp-Test/README.md

 - [x] read a log and display
 - [x] regex find log level and class
 - [x] add regex result to side bar
-- [ ] show all levels in different colors
+- [x] show all levels in different colors
 - [ ] filter log given sidebar choices
 - [ ] show user action to status bar
 - [ ] save filter settings for next time
 - [ ] provide highlight mode
 - [ ] click on empty logview to open file
 - [ ] scroll area has gap to the left side
+- [ ] show time in green color